-I’ve mentioned before that I’m on a quest to add more vegetarian protein to my meals so that my bebe-to-be gets her protein needs met.
+I’ve mentioned before that I’m on a quest to add more vegetarian protein to my meals so that my bebe-to-be gets her protein needs met, but without my ingesting nasty ol’ preservatives.
 One easy recipe that I make is called Smashed Chickpea Salad.
 There are various versions floating around the internet, but this is my version.

 Reminiscent of a chicken or egg salad, this salad uses chickpeas both for the protein and because of the lovely texture.
 I used store-bought mayo in this recipe just because of the risk of salmonella in homemade mayo, but when not preggo, I definitely make my own mayonnaise.
 Homemade tastes heaps better than store-bought, and is super-easy to make.